Philippine Science High School System: Western Visayas

-The Philippine Science High School Western Visayas Campus is the PSHSS Western Visayas campus situated in Iloilo City.
+The Philippine Science High School - Western Visayas Campus in Iloilo City is the PSHSS Western Visayas campus situated in Iloilo City.

 The Expanded PSHS System Act or Republic Act No. 12310 proposed the establishment of a second Western Visayas campus somewhere within the first district of Aklan.

 Negros Island Region

-There is no PSHS campus in the Negros Island Region although by law there is mandate to establish two campuses.
+The PSHS Negros Island Region Campus will be situated at Brgy.
+Granada, Bacolod City, although by law, there is a mandate to establish a second campus eventually.